Mericusta/go-stp/README.md

     get key slice from a map
 - NewMap
     make a Map struct
+- NewCMap
+    make a CMap struct

 ### struct

 - Map [K comparable, V any]
     - a shrinkable map
+- CMap [K comparable, V any]
+    - a map has a sync.RWMutex

 ### method